digital-archives/HISTGA1011/activities/fixity_bagger.md

 - Open the [Breaking Bag Google Drive folder](https://drive.google.com/drive/folders/1U1Va5o9ksyrg5yBtqL8RAOe5Y8OttCwX?usp=sharing) and within it, create a new folder titled your first name, underscore, and last name (e.g., `mary_kidd`).
 - Within your personal folder, create a subfolder within it and title it `original_files`.
-- Upload _at least_ five files of your choice to your `files` folder.
+- Upload _at least_ five files of your choice to your `original_files` folder.
 These can be any files you want (please avoid large files like audio/video files, if possible!)

 ### 2. Bag Creation